itsfaryar/Counter_Strike_2D/README.md

 mkdir bin

-## Compile all Java files and save the .class files in the "compiled_files" folder
+## Compile all Java files and save the .class files in the bin folder

 javac -d bin src/game/\*.java